-- 89.-(1) Subject to the provisions of this Act, in all cases when compensation, damages, fees, costs and expenses are by this Act directed to be paid, the amount and, if necessary, the apportionment of the same and any question of liability shall, in case of dispute or failure to pay, be summarily ascertained and determined by a Magistrate's Court or, if the amount exceeds \$10,000, by a District Court. - (2) If the amount of compensation, damages, fees, costs or expenses is not paid by the party liable to pay the same within 14 days after demand, that amount may be reported to a Magistrate's Court and recovered in the same manner as if it were a fine imposed by a Magistrate's Court.
+89.-(1) Subject to the provisions of this Act, in all cases when compensation, damages, fees, costs and expenses are by this Act directed to be paid, the amount and, if necessary, the apportionment of the same and any question of liability shall, in case of dispute or failure to pay, be summarily ascertained and determined by a Magistrate's Court or, if the amount exceeds \$10,000, by a District Court.

+(2) If the amount of compensation, damages, fees, costs or expenses is not paid by the party liable to pay the same within 14 days after demand, that amount may be reported to a Magistrate's Court and recovered in the same manner as if it were a fine imposed by a Magistrate's Court.

-(3) An appeal shall lie to the General Division of the High Court from any decision of a Magistrate's Court or District Court under this section, and the provisions of the Criminal Procedure Code (Cap.
+(3) An appeal shall lie to the High Court from any decision of a Magistrate's Court or District Court under this section, and the provisions of the Criminal Procedure Code (Cap.
 68) shall apply, with the necessary modifications, to all such appeals.

-Damage to property of Agency and Singapore Food Agency to be made good in addition to penalty
+Damage to property of Agency to be made good in addition to penalty

-90.-(1) If through any act, neglect or default on account whereof any person has incurred any penalty under this Act any damage to Agency property or property of the Singapore Food Agency (as the case may be) is committed by that person, he shall be liable to make good the damage as well as to pay the penalty.
+90.-(1) If through any act, neglect or default on account whereof any person has incurred any penalty under this Act any damage to Agency property is committed by that person, he shall be liable to make good the damage as well as to pay the penalty.

-- (2) The amount of such damage shall, in case of dispute, be determined by the court by which the person incurring the penalty was convicted. - (3) The amount of the damage shall be recovered as if it were a fine imposed by the court.
+(2) The amount of such damage shall, in case of dispute, be determined by the court by which the person incurring the penalty was convicted.

+(3) The amount of the damage shall be recovered as if it were a fine imposed by the court.